amcmdv/OOP-and-JavaScript/README.md

 ### Program 1: Hello World with Input using Classes

-This program utilizes a class structure to handle user input and display a personalized greeting.
+This program utilises a class structure to handle user input and display a personalised greeting.

 [Link to Program 1](#)

 ### Program 2: Hello World with Input using Regular Expression

-This program validates user input using regular expressions and displays a personalized greeting.
+This program validates user input using regular expressions and displays a personalised greeting.

 [Link to Program 2](#)